 SRS can also be a risk mitigator when establishing OREI.

-As per SOLAS V/11, IMO is recognized as the only international body for developing guidelines, criteria and regulations on an international level for ship reporting systems.
+As per SOLAS regulation V/11, IMO is recognized as the only international body for developing guidelines, criteria and regulations on an international level for ship reporting systems.
 A SRS, approved by IMO, could be mandatory in international waters.

 Vessel Traffic Services

-As per SOLAS V/12 contracting governments planning and implementing VTS shall, wherever possible, follow IMO guideline (IMO Res A.1158 (32)).
-The use of VTS may only be made mandatory in sea areas within the territorial seas of a coastal state.
+As per SOLAS regulation V/12 Contracting Governments planning and implementing VTS shall, wherever possible, follow IMO Resolution A.1158 (32) Guidelines for Vessel Traffic Services [9] and should also, when considering the use of VTS in and around OREI, take into account IALA standards and associated recommendations, guidelines and model courses.

 VTS should have the capability to interact with vessel traffic and respond to developing situations within a VTS area to improve the safety of navigation.
 Therefore, VTS could be considered a risk mitigation measure for OREI.
-It should be noted that a VTS can only be voluntarily when implemented in international waters.
+It should be noted that a VTS may only be made mandatory in sea areas within the territorial seas of a coastal State.
+When implemented in international waters, the VTS can only be voluntary.

-When considering the use of VTS IALA Recommendations and Guidelines should be consulted.

-Safety Zones and PreCautionary Areas
+Safety Zones and PreCautionary Areas etc.

 Safety Zones